Carl Ezekiel Ross: Career

-Nomination to D.C. superior court
+D.C. superior court service

 On November 6, 2019, President Donald Trump announced his intent to nominate Ross to serve as a Judge of the Superior Court of the District of Columbia.
 On November 19, 2019, his nomination was sent to the Senate.
 He was nominated to the seat vacated by Judge Judith Bartnoff.
 On June 3, 2020, a hearing on his nomination was held before the committee.
 His nomination was reported by favorably by the committee on July 22, 2020.
 On January 3, 2021, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 His renomination was sent to the Senate on January 3, 2021.
 President Joe Biden withdrew his nomination on February 4, 2021.

 On December 15, 2021, President Joe Biden nominated Ross to serve as a Judge of the Superior Court of the District of Columbia.
-President Biden nominated Ross to the seat vacated by Judge Florence Y. Pan, was elevated to the United States District Court for the District of Columbia on September 23, 2021.
+President Biden nominated Ross to the seat vacated by Judge Florence Y. Pan, who was elevated to the United States District Court for the District of Columbia on September 23, 2021.
 On July 12, 2022, a hearing on his nomination was held before the Senate Homeland Security and Governmental Affairs Committee.
 On September 28, 2022, his nomination was favorably reported out of committee by voice vote en bloc, with Senators Rick Scott and Josh Hawley voting "no" on record.
 On December 15, the Senate confirmed his nomination by voice vote.
 He was sworn in on January 17, 2023.